 SME Banking Will Never Be the Same Again

-The new battlefield for challenger banks and fintech is the SME market and COVID will not stop that process.
-The Banking Scene Afterwork of May 7 was about exactly that, with our special guest Brad van Leeuwen.
+The new battlefield for challenger banks and fintech is the SME market, and COVID will not stop that process.
+The Banking Scene Afterwork of May 7 was about precisely that, with our special guest Brad van Leeuwen.

-SME financial services is a complex business.
-If you know that 99% of all businesses in Europe are defined as an SME, you get an idea of how diverse the market looks like.
-A construction company with 20 workers, a 100-person professional services company operating in different countries, a small shop owner or a freelancer have completely different needs.
+SME financial services is a complicated business.
+If you know that 99% of all businesses in Europe fall under the definition of an SME, you get an idea of how diverse the market looks.
+A construction company with 20 workers, a 100-person professional services company operating in different countries, a small shop owner or a freelancer have entirely different needs.
 They have different interests.
-They have different identities.
+They have separate identities.

 Because of their great variety, you cannot serve them all the same way, even though for decades, that is what banks did.

 Together with a crowd of 25 professionals from all over the world, we looked at the past, the present and future of SME banking to find an answer on how the future of SME banking may look like.